 Calcium requirements for growing puppies are essential for forming bones, and too little calcium in a growing puppy’s diet will result in skeletal deformities that can cause lameness, short stature, and inability to breed.

 On a dry matter basis, the calcium levels in growth formulas should be at least 0.7-1.7%.

 Growing puppies do require some digestible carbohydrates for maximum health and growth.

 The percentage of digestible carbohydrates in your dog’s diet will influence the amount of protein and fat they consume because digestible carbohydrates are an important energy source, along with fat and protein.

 Meeting the general guideline of 20% on a dry matter basis will assure the health of all growing puppies.

 Feeding your Jack Russell puppy is a journey, and like any journey, it takes a little planning and preparation to get you where you want to go.

-As a new owner of a Jack Russell puppy, you will want to do your best to ensure that your puppy has the healthiest start in life and that he grows into a happy, healthy adult.
+As a new owner of a Jack Russell puppy, you will want to do your best to ensure that your puppy has the healthiest start in life and that he grows into a happy, healthy adult with a healthy coat.